mamabusi/IBMEventStreams/README.md

 d.
 Enter a name for your service.
 You can use the default value.

 e.
 Click Create.
-The Event Streams Getting started page opens.
+The Event Streams service instance page opens.

 ## Step 3: Create credentials for the Events Streams service instance.